Skip to main content

 • Garland-Heckbert simplification of triangle meshes,

-• signed distance field (SDF) computation,
+• signed distance field (SDF) computation from triangle meshes,

-• edge flipping-based mesh optimization,
+• edge flipping-based optimization for triangle meshes,

 GEL also contains a linear algebra library for small vectors and matrices (2D, 3D, and 4D) as well as tools for visualizing meshes using OpenGL.
 One could argue that using a library such as Eigen for the former and perhaps PolyScope for that latter would be more appropriate.
 However, having these things be part of GEL makes the library more self contained.
+It is easy, in any case, to use GEL with the mentioned libraries.

 GEL requires a recent C++ compiler but has very few dependencies.
 For visualization, OpenGL and GLFW are required, but these dependencies can be omitted if visualization is not needed.
 This somewhat limits the capabilities of GEL, and most projects that use GEL would also require other libraries (such as a linear algebra library) but by not requiring these to be installed as dependencies of GEL, compilation is simplified and porting to new platforms becomes much easier.